ant-design/ant-design/docs/react/getting-started.en-US.md

 Ant Design React is dedicated to providing a **good development experience** for programmers.
 Make sure that you had installed [Node.js](https://nodejs.org/)(> v6.5) correctly.

+> Before delving into Ant Design React, a good knowledge base of [React](http://facebook.github.io/react/) and [JavaScript ES2015](http://babeljs.io/docs/learn-es2015/) is needed.

 ---

-Before delving into Ant Design React, a good knowledge of [React](http://facebook.github.io/react/) and [JavaScript ES2015](http://babeljs.io/docs/learn-es2015/) is needed.

-## First Example
+## Playground

 The following CodeSandbox demo is the simplest use case, and it's also a good habit to fork this demo to provide a re-producible demo while reporting a bug.
-Please don't use this demo as a scaffold in production.

 - [antd CodeSandbox](https://u.ant.design/codesandbox-repro)

-## Standard Development Flow
+## First Local Development

 During development, you may need to compile and debug JSX and ES2015 code, and even proxy some of the requests to mock data or other external services.
 All of these can be done with quick feedback provided through hot reloading of changes.

-Such features, together with packaging the production version, are covered in this work flow.

 ### 1. Installation

-[antd-init](https://github.com/ant-design/antd-init/) is a demo only scaffold tool.
-If you want to create real world projects, [dva-cli](https://github.com/dvajs/dva-cli) is our recommendation.
+[antd-init](https://github.com/ant-design/antd-init/) is a demo-only scaffold tool.
+If you want to create real world projects, [dva-cli](https://github.com/dvajs/dva-cli) and [create-react-app](https://github.com/facebookincubator/create-react-app) is our recommendation.

 ```bash
 $ npm install antd-init -g